Do you ever have those days when you feel very lazy about cooking dinner? I’ve been there!

 It’s very easy to customize the recipe to whatever ingredients you have on hand and how quickly you need dinner on the table.

 Try this pasta dish the next time you want a fast home-cooked meal.
-I promise, it’ll be quicker and healthier than ordering takeout!
+I promise, it’ll be quicker than ordering takeout!

 Pasta Skillet with Chicken Sausage, Cheese & Spinach